19 Virus Supplements to Improve Immune Function

 The NIH has more dosage recommendations, here

-Vitamin A is known for its anti-inflammation properties because of its critical role in enhancing immune function.
+Vitamin A is known for its anti-inflammation properties because it improves immune function.
 It plays regulatory roles in cellular immune responses and humoral (body fluids) immune processes.
-Research has demonstrated a therapeutic effect of Vitamin A in the treatment of various infectious diseases.
+Research suggests that a therapeutic effect of Vitamin A in the treatment of various infectious diseases.
 According to Huang et. al (2018), “Vitamin A has both promoting and regulatory roles in both the innate immune system and adaptive immunity; therefore, it can enhance the organism’s immune function and provide an enhanced defense against multiple infectious diseases.”
 A research study from 2015 found that Vitamin A supplementation trained the body to “forget” past infections.

 Dosage: